ARITRA150802/SpaceInvaderwithGestures/README.md

 # SpaceInvaderwithGestures
-A project to make a game which is gesture controlled using opencv and pygame library of Python.
+A project to make a game which is gesture controlled using opencv library of Python.

+A project to make a game which is gesture controlled using opencv

+The initial idea was to make the game playabl only through kyboard.
+But soon it was clear that it was a tedious as well as a hard job to do.
+So I decided to make the game in such a way that one can move the character through hand gestures and reequire the keyboard only to shoot the bullets.
+This will make it easy for the new playrs to play the game.

+I made 2 programs to see if it is working or not.
+They are main.py and gesture.py.